 Operator's response: Check if the batch system is properly initialized, and that a scratch file is available for the batch processor user.
 If it is, report the error to ND for software service.

 09 ILL.
 PARAM.
+IN CLOCK

-IN CLOCK monitor call ABSET.
+argument in the monitor call CLOCK.
 Programming error.

-Incorrect array address used as argument in the monitor call CLOCK.
-Programming error.
 System action: The specified RT program is aborted.
-Operator's response: Do the same as for error code 00.